 1. Digital Citizenship:

-For example, a school in France has begun teaching lessons on which information to trust on social media platforms like Twitter.
-The International Baccalaureate (IB) has also announced a new course called Digital Societies which will teach about fake news, social media algorithms, and privacy.
+For instance, a school in France has begun teaching lessons on information to trust on social media platforms like Twitter.
+The International Baccalaureate (IB) has also announced a new course called Digital Societies, which will teach about fake news, social media algorithms, and privacy.

 2. Genius Hour:

-Genius Hour – “is a movement that allows students to explore their own passions and encourages creativity in the classroom.
-It provides students a choice in what they learn during a set period of time during school”.
+Genius Hour – “is a movement that allows students to explore their passions and encourages creativity in the classroom.
+Additionally, it provides students a choice in what they learn during a set time during school”.

 The last few years have seen a growth in teachers giving their students more control over their learning.
-Teachers are playing the role of a facilitator of learning or a learning coach, and students select, define and lead their learning.
+Teachers play a facilitator of knowledge or a learning coach, and students select, define, and lead their learning.
 One strategy is to introduce Genius Hour in the school timetable.

 3. Teaching Empathy:

-In an ever changing world with growing global connections, being empathetic will help students become more understanding, compassionate leaders and solve problems with sustainable, human centric approaches.
-Lauren Owen states these 3 benefits of empathy in education:
+In an ever-changing world with growing global connections, being empathetic will help students become more understanding, compassionate leaders and solve problems with sustainable, human-centric approaches.
+Lauren Owen states these three benefits of empathy in education: